Greg-R/T41EEE/README.md

 The Audio Adapter's hardware-based equalization filter is included in the CESSB transmit chain to provide high-pass filtering of the microphone audio.

+### "SSB Data" Mode

+"SSB Data" mode is selectable in the SSB Options menu.
+This mode uses the same underlying modulator, however, it bypasses the CESSB processing.
+This mode can be used for conventional voice SSB if desired.
+It can also be used with data (for example FT8) which is normally fed into the SSB microphone input.

 ### CESSB Automatic Calibration